 MARGHERITA TISATO is a Principal Dancer with Vangeline Theater since 2008.
 She started studying dance in Italy at the age of 8.
 She delved into Humprey-Limon and classical techniques paired with a deep work rooted in Maria Fux's dance-therapy studies and the Tibetan theory of the 5 elements/seasons.
 Margherita taught dance classes to children and adults, including diversely able individuals, psychiatric patients and court involved population from 2001 through 2006.
 In New York since 2006, she dances with Sokolow Theater Dance Ensemble, Dances for Isadora and independent choreographers while studying Humphrey-Limon and contemporary techniques.
 She started training with Vangeline of Vangeline Theater in 2008 and through her with other prominent Butoh Masters, such as Katsura Kan, Diego Pinon, the Tamanos, Yumiko Yoshioka, amongst others, making Butoh an integral part of her artistic and spiritual practice.
 Margherita is a certified Vinyasa and Yin yoga instructor and teacher trainer, and has the privilege to share her work in yoga studios, prisons and schools.

-SINDY BUTZ is a native of East Germany.
-She started her dance education in ballet and folk dance at the age of 6 in the Dance Theater Strausberg under Nora Jarchow-Dürrenfeld/ Palucca School.
+SINDY BUTZ .
+A native of East Germany, SINDY BUTZ grew up in the suburbs of Berlin and has started her dance education in Ballet, Dance Theater and Folk Dance at the age of 6 in the Dance Theater Strausberg under Nora Jarchow-Dürrenfeld/ Palucca School.
 She has been performing since the age of 9.
-After receiving her Master's Degree in Visual Art and Art Science/ UdK Berlin, she focused on Performance Art and Butoh Dance.
+After receiving her Master's Degree in Visual Art/AKI Enschede (NL) and Art Science/ UdK Berlin (DE), she focused on Performance Art, Sculptural Installation and Butoh Dance.
 Since 2010 she has been a principal member for Vangeline Theater in New York.
-She has further trained with Katsura Kan, Motimaru, Diego Pinon, Yumiko Yoshhioka, Eiko and Koma, Mari Osanai and the Tamanos.
-She has performed and exhibited solo projects nationally and internationally and is also a member of the Performance Group Non Grata. www.sindybutz.com
+She has performed for Vangeline Theater at the Brooklyn Museum, Triskelion Arts Brooklyn, Bronx Academy of Art and Dance, Dixon Place, CUNY/City University of New York, Angel Orensaz Foundation and Asian American Art Alliance among others.
+She has further trained with Katsura Kan, Maureen Fleming, Tadashi Endo, Diego Pinon, Motimaru and is currently pursuing a teacher certification program with Dr. Martha Eddy in BodyMind Dancing™ and Moving for Life® .
+She has studied Bartenieff and Dynamic Embodiment with Martha Eddy, Dana Davison and other faculty of BMD.
+Butz has performed and exhibited solo projects nationally and internationally. www.sindybutz.com

 STACY LYNN SMITH is a dancer whose interests lie in butoh, experimental theater and contemporary dance.
 She began tap dancing at the age of three and went on to add ballet and jazz to her early studies.
 She has been a principal dancer with butoh company Vangeline Theater since 2008.
 She has further trained with Minako Seki, Katsura Kan, Tadashi Endo, Ko Murobushi, Mari Osanai, Diego Pinon, Yumiko Yoshioka, Natsu Nakajima, Tetsuro Fukuhara and the Tamanos.
 Her theater training includes Meisner, Viewpoints, Balinese mask and the Lucid Body.
 She enjoys collaborating with a variety of artists on interdisciplinary projects and develops her solo work as well.
 Favorite performances include: "Oracle and Enigma", directed by Katsura Kan, Centre Tenri, Paris, France; Harbor, film directed by Steven Vega, Robert Wilson's Watermill Center/Art Basel Miami; Vanity Fair Italia feature, Vangeline Theater/Issue 31; "Plans", written/directed by Michael Freeman; "Footsteps on the...", a reperformance of Karen Bernard's 1993 solo work.